-Prior to his role as director of Safety, Quality & Compliance, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
+Prior to his role as vice president of Safety, Quality & Compliance, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
 In this role, he had responsibility for functional excellence of GS&S Operations, including oversight of program performance for all GS&S businesses and international operations.
 This includes safety, quality, cost, schedule and delivery performance of all products and services produced by GS&S.

 Previously, Baker was the director of Vertical Lift, Boeing Military Aircraft (BMA) Operations.
 In this role, he was responsible for a matrixed team of 8,000 employees for site and functional operations in the production of the H-47 Chinook, AH-64 Apache, and V-22 Osprey rotorcraft at three U.S. production centers located in Pennsylvania, Arizona and Georgia.
 Baker worked closely with Philadelphia UAW Union leadership for positive labor relations achieving a historic 8 year agreement.